Rabbits are little warm-blooded creatures, with the Oryctolagus cuniculus incorporating the European rabbit species and relatives.

 However, the Holland Lop’s most notable attribute is their floppy, soft ears.
 Their ears are huge and hairy, broadening out towards the base.

-Furthermore, they are one of the solitary varieties that people reared for demeanor, so they will, in general, be genuinely smooth and social.
+Furthermore, they are one of the solitary varieties of people reared for demeanor, so they will generally be genuinely smooth and social.

 10. Britannia Petite

 The Britannia Petite breed takes after a small rabbit that weighs more than 2 pounds.
-It has a tight head with enormous eyes and pointed, upstanding ears, with a fully curved body shape.
+It has a tight head, enormous eyes, pointed, upstanding ears, and a fully curved body shape.

 Their short, delicate coats are in different shadings.
 As a show hare, the Britannia Petite is among the littlest types of hares the ARBA recognizes.